PSV-108 WHAT IS A “SHADOW”

 Based on an article by John Galvin – N5TIM

-A shadow is an Amateur Radio Operator who accompanies an official or important person during an event.
-A shadow operator may be on-foot, mobile, or both during their assignment.
+A shadow is an amateur radio operator who accompanies an official or other important person during an event.
+The shadow operator may be on foot, mobile in a vehicle, or both, depending on the assignment.

-• The purpose of the shadow operator is to allow constant contact with some person who is important to the event operation.
-Thus the amateur operator MUST remain in the immediate vicinity of the person being shadowed AT ALL TIMES.
+The purpose of a shadow operator is to maintain constant communication with a person who is critical to event operations.
+The amateur radio operator must therefore remain in the immediate vicinity of the person being shadowed at all times.

-• The shadow must be vigilant of their assigned official because that official may quickly move to another location without warning.
-It is the Shadow’s job to keep up with the official and not lose them.
-It becomes difficult to reconnect with that official when they have no communications capability.
+The shadow must stay vigilant because the assigned official may move quickly to another location without warning.
+It is the shadow’s responsibility to keep up with the official and avoid losing contact.
+Reconnecting becomes extremely difficult once the official has moved out of range and has no independent communications capability.

 Communications

-1. The shadow operator must remain with the person being shadowed at all times.
-In addition, the amateur must monitor the radio AT ALL TIMES.
+1. The shadow operator must remain with the person being shadowed at all times and monitor the radio continuously.

-2. The shadow operator is expected to take direction from the event communications coordinator during his shift.
+2. The shadow operator must follow directions from the event communications coordinator throughout the shift.

-3. The shadow may operate other devices as well such as an event furnished radio and cellular telephone.
+3. The shadow may also operate additional devices provided by the event, such as a dedicated event radio or cellular telephone.

-1. The operator must be in good physical condition.
-The amateur operator must be able to walk and sometimes run long distances with the official.
+1. The operator must be in good physical condition and able to walk, and sometimes run, long distances alongside the official.

-2. Dress for the assignment.
-You need to look respectable and be prepared for the potential weather conditions.
+2. Dress appropriately for the assignment.
+Wear respectable attire and prepare for the expected weather conditions.

-3. Build a good, respectable relationship with the official.
-A confrontational relationship will not work.
-Over the years many officials will request the that same person shadow them each year – or not.
+3. Build a strong, professional relationship with the official.
+A confrontational approach will not succeed.
+Over the years, many officials request the same shadow operator each year — or they do not.
+(Some officials have even been known to say they would rather run the marathon themselves than work with the wrong shadow.)

-Credentials: With increased security requirements, the amateur radio operator must have the same credentials as their official.
-Sometimes the official can wave the credentials but it is much easier to go through the vetting and background checks to obtain the credentials needed to accompany the official anywhere they need to go.
-This may also affect the type of bag used to carry your equipment so check beforehand.
+Credentials Due to increased security requirements, the amateur radio operator must usually possess the same credentials as the official.
+Although the official can sometimes waive this requirement, completing the necessary vetting and background checks is far easier and allows the shadow to accompany the official anywhere needed.
+This requirement may also influence the type of bag used to carry equipment, so confirm details in advance.

-EQUIPMENT REQUIREMENTS: The shadow shall furnish the following equipment when reporting for duty:
+Equipment Requirements The shadow operator must furnish the following equipment when reporting for duty:

-8. Power adapter connectors — both cigarette lighter and clip-lead for direct battery connection with cables at least 10 feet long.
-Anderson Power Pole connectors are recommended for compatibility.
+1. Power adapter connectors, including both cigarette-lighter and clip-lead types, with cables at least 10 feet long.
+Anderson Powerpole connectors are recommended for maximum compatibility and flexibility.

 That concludes tonight’s training.
 Are there any questions, comments or suggested additions to this material?